-While the qualifying examinations committee has broad discretion as to the form the exam takes, it is expected to rigorously adhere to the following standards:
+While the qualifying examination committee has broad discretion as to the form the exam takes, it is expected to rigorously adhere to the following standards:

-- 1) Examinations or papers will be graded by all members of the qualifying exam committee. - 2) All students will orally defend the written portion of their exam before the full committee. - 3) The committee has three potential evaluation options: Pass, Fail, or Conditional pass.
-Conditional pass may be used when the committee members believe that one or more elements of the examinations were not adequate to earn a pass, but the sense of the committee is that this may be remedied with additional work (e.g., rewriting a portion of the exam, reading and reviewing additional books or papers to address deficiencies in knowledge, or other actions the committee feels are in the best interests of the student). - 4) Should a student be deemed to have failed, s/he will be given one more chance to pass the qualifying examinations.
+- 1) Examinations or papers will be graded by all members of the qualifying exam committee. - 2) All students will orally defend the written portion of their exam before the full committee. - 3) The committee has three potential evaluation options: Pass, Fail, or Conditional Pass.
+Conditional Pass may be used when the committee members believe that one or more elements of the examination were not adequate to earn a Pass, but the sense of the committee is that this may be remedied with additional work (e.g., rewriting a portion of the exam, reading and reviewing additional books or papers to address deficiencies in knowledge, or other actions the committee feels are in the best interests of the student). - 4) Should a student be deemed to have failed, s/he will be given one more chance to pass the qualifying examination.
+The student must re-take both portions of the exam (written and oral).
 Students who fail to pass on the second attempt will not continue in the doctoral program.
 It is expected that most students will complete this requirement near the end of their second year in the program.

-The composition of the Qualifying Examination Committee includes two faculty from Kinesiology and one cognate member from another University unit.
+The composition of the Qualifying Examination Committee includes two members of the Kinesiology graduate faculty and one cognate member from another University unit.
 A form that identifies the composition of the Qualifying Examination Committee - and that is also used to report the results of the examination - should be completed and placed in the student's file.
-Once the process of the qualifying examinations is engaged, no alteration of the committee will be allowed except in cases where a member of the committee is no longer able to serve (e.g. extended illness, death, separation from the University of Michigan).
+Once the process of the qualifying examination is engaged, no alteration of the committee will be allowed except in cases where a member of the committee is no longer able to serve (e.g. extended illness, death, separation from the University of Michigan).

-At the completion of the qualifying examinations, committee members will sign the form and indicate their decision.
-Satisfactory passing of these examinations, as well as completion of most coursework, qualifies a student to advance to candidacy.
+At the completion of the qualifying examination, committee members will sign the form and indicate their decision.
+Satisfactory passing of the examination, as well as completion of most coursework, qualifies a student to advance to candidacy.
 The Graduate Program Coordinator will complete the request for advancement and forward the request to the Horace H. Rackham School of Graduate Studies.